keeganquinn/cwnmyr-build/README.md

 Device Support
 --------------

+This build kit is designed to work in conjunction with existing software;
+finished node images contain code which is integrated from literally hundreds of projects, written by thousands of developers.
+Any and all hardware-specific capabilities and limitations are inherited from the sources referenced here.

+As the primary basis for this work is LEDE, nearly any target supported by that project has the potential to be a Personal Telco node.

 Currently, three targets are supported: `mr3201a`, `net4521` and `wgt634u`.

 All that is needed to add support for additional targets is an appropriate